 Deakin is committed to fostering a culture of honesty, transparency, responsibility, fairness and accountability and ethical behaviour.
 The University must maintain integrity in its decision-making and ensure that it is free of undue influences, interests or relationships that give rise to a conflict of interest (actual, potential or perceived).

-Members of Deakin's governing body, the University Council, as well as staff and associates of the University must declare any conflict of interest prior to or during their employment at or service to the University.
+Members of Deakin's governing body, the University Council, as well as staff and associates of the University must declare any disclosable interests prior to or during their employment at or service to the University.

-Staff wishing to declare a conflict or seek further information regarding conflicts should consult the Conflict of Interest Procedure.
+Staff wishing to declare an interest or seek further information regarding disclosures and declarations of interest should consult the Declaration of Interest Procedure.
 Members of the public may raise a concern about a relevant conflict of interest by email to Deakin Integrity.

 Foreign interference occurs when activities are carried out by, or on behalf of a foreign actor, which are coercive, clandestine, deceptive or corrupting and are contrary to Australia’s sovereignty, values and national interests.